 Medicare Part B is medical insurance that covers doctor and outpatient services.
 Part B also covers medical supplies, home health care and preventive services.
-You have to pay a monthly premium to receive Part B. In contrast, Part A is your hospital insurance and is free to most people.
+You have to pay a $170.10 every month to receive Part B. In contrast, Part A (hospital insurance) is free to most people.

 Part B covers doctor visits and more...